Murder of Bob Chappell: The 5 May 2009 police interview

 Police interviewed her again on 5 May 2009.
 Asked about what she had done on the afternoon of 26 January after going out to Four Winds, she said that she had been mistaken about going to Bunnings, claiming that she had mixed up the day with another day a few days earlier when she had left the deceased on board the yacht and gone to the store.

 During the same interview, she said she had been on the yacht on the afternoon of 26 January until later than she had previously indicated, and after tying the dinghy at the Royal Yacht Club, she walked back to Allison Street, West Hobart, leaving the car on Marieville Esplanade or around the corner in Margaret Street, she could not remember which.
 She said she did not remember whether it was daylight or dark.
 After the telephone call from King, the content of which had unnerved her, she decided to collect the car and drive it home so that it would be available to her to drive to the yacht if the deceased called her.
 She decided not to telephone him because having regard to the lateness of the hour, he might be asleep.
 So she walked to the car at or near Marieville Esplanade.
 However, on arriving there she found she had farm keys and not the car keys and had to walk back to Allison Street to collect them and return once again to the car.
+(Note: Using Google Maps, the shortest distance between Marieville Esplanade and Allison Street is given as approximately 2.7 kilometers, and according to this account she walked the route three times in quick succession, a total of some 8 km.)
 She then drove along to the rowing sheds, which was the only place from which the boat could be seen properly.
 She got out, walked down to the beach and saw a fire going and homeless people there.
 She could not see the boat because it was pitch black.
 She felt a lot better for having gone there.
 She then drove home.

 In that interview, Neill-Fraser was told that the red jacket police had shown her on the morning of 27 January was in fact hers because it contained her DNA.
 She conceded it was hers and said she had no idea how it came to be on the fence in Margaret Street.